 \section{Abstract}

-In this paper, we develop two classes of mixed finite element schemes for stationary magnetohydrodynamics (MHD) models, one using the magnetic field $\bm B$ and the electric field $\bm E$ as the discretization variables while the other using $\bm B$ and the current density $\bm j$ as the discretization variables.
-We show that the Gauss's law for magnetic field, namely $\nabla\cdot\bm{B}=0$, and the energy law for the entire system are exactly preserved in both of these finite element schemes.
-Based on some new basic estimates for $H^{h}(\mathrm{div})$, we show that both of these new finite element schemes are well-posed respectively under some conditions for the $\bm B$-$\bm E$ formulation but no conditions for the $\bm B$-$\bm j$ formulation.
-Furthermore, we show the existence of solutions to the nonlinear problems and the convergence of Picard iterations under some conditions.
+In this paper, we develop a class of mixed finite element scheme for stationary magnetohydrodynamics (MHD) models, using magnetic field $\bm B$ and current density $\bm j$ as the discretization variables.
+We show that the Gauss's law for the magnetic field, namely $\nabla\cdot\bm{B}=0$, and the energy law for the entire system are exactly preserved in the finite element schemes.
+Based on some new basic estimates for $H^{h}(\mathrm{div})$, we show that the new finite element scheme is well-posed.
+Furthermore, we show the existence of solutions to the nonlinear problems and the convergence of Picard iterations and finite element methods under some conditions.